San Cristóbal mine (Bolivia): Geology

 Silver was discovered in what would become the Hedionda mine, during the 17th century, by A.A.
 Barba, a Spanish priest.
 Carbon dioxide poisoning limited the exploitation of the silver though.
 Compania Minera de San Cristobal operated the Toldos mine from 1870 to 1921.
 The Polish engineer J. Jackowski operated the Hedionda mine from 1896 to 1901, and from 1927 to 1936, using a groove in the floor to channel carbon dioxide out of the mine.
 P. Zubrzycki operated the mine from 1963, before transferring rights to the Lipez Mining Co. in 1966.
 The Cooperativa Minera Litoral started operating the Animas mine in 1965.

 The geologic history from Tertiary and Quaternary periods includes 1) deposition and folding of the Potoco Formation, 2) erosion of this formation, 3) deposition of the Quehua Formation, 4) intrusion of the andesite porphyry stocks, 5) hydrothermal circulation altering rocks and depositing oxide-siderite-barite veins containing silver, 6) intrusion of dacite porphyry stocks, uplift of the Potoco and Quehua Formations, and deposition of dacite porphyry lava flows, 7) intrusion of breccia pipes and faulting, 8) deposition of dacite tuff, 9) hydrothermal circulation altering rocks and depositing galena, sphalerite, pyrite, native silver and barite, 10) erosion.

 Ownership

+San Cristobal Mining Inc. announced on February 13,2023, that it has completed the acquisition of Minera San Cristóbal S.A. and all of its associated assets from Sumitomo Corporation.
+Quinton Hennigh, President and Director of San Cristobal Mining, said the transaction was funded by Crescat Capital LLC (Denver, Colorado) and other financial partners.

 The San Cristóbal mine was formerly developed by Apex Silver Mines Ltd. of Denver, Colorado, a company founded in 1993.
 In September 2006, Sumitomo Corporation of Japan acquired a 35% share of the facility in a financing deal.
 The acquisition was supported by the Japan Bank for International Cooperation and Nippon Export and Investment Insurance (NEXI).
 Sumitomo Corporation assumed full ownership following Apex Silver's 2009 bankruptcy filing.